MohammedSendi/MyReads-Udacity-Project/README.md

 MyRead is a web application that allows users to:

-    -catagorize and sort their books into different shelfes -search for books to add to thier shelfes
+* catagorize and sort their books into different shelfes.
+* search for books to add to thier shelfes.

 ## Installation